 I started shooting on analog in 2007 and at that time I was shooting entirely for my own pleasure, back then the images were really not shared anywhere and only served as a creative outlet for myself.

-Now that I look back at my own photographing, I rarely opened up any of my work or really knew how to bring out the storytelling through the image.
-Although, you know eventually why things happen, I knew being in a creative environment could help me to get a sense of where I wanted to go.
+Now that I look back at my own photography, I rarely opened up any of my work to my audience or even knew how to bring out the storytelling through my imagery.

-Starting my studies in Finland
+Starting my first studies in Finland

-I was somehow used to a certain type of lifestyle and not having the extra headache from the creative process was all I knew – and that was also the fixed mindset I had before I learned to love the unknown.
+I was somehow used to a certain type of lifestyle and not having the extra headache from the creative process was all I knew – and that was also the fixed mindset I had before learning to love the unknown.

 Moving away to study in the Netherlands

-After studying a Bachelor of Arts in Lahti for a few years, I had the opportunity to do my exchange.
-Lahti had not appealed to me and I had moved back to Helsinki during my studies, where my social life and part-time work took time and focus away from studies.
-Applying along with a few others, to the Royal Academy of the Arts in The Hague KABK in the Netherlands and after both excitement and doubt, I was told that I was the only student selected for the exchange.
+After studying Lahti for a few years, I had the opportunity to do my exchange abroad.
+Lahti had not appealed to me as I’d hoped for and I had moved back to Helsinki.
+My social life and part-time work took time and focus away from the studies and I was slowly falling back to the life I had previously.

 Life after graduation